jyoko/simple-scanner/README.md

     -m, --maxParallel [12]   Max parallel connections
-    -w, --wordpress          Do only wordpress probe on indicated ports -b, --baseuri [wp]       URI to use as base for wordpress probe -U, --udp                Do only UDP scan - WARNING: experimental, slow, likely requires root -S, --syn                Do only SYN (half-open) scan - WARNING: experimental, in-progress -C, --connect            Do only connect scan
+    -w, --wordpress          Do only wordpress probe on indicated ports -b, --baseuri [wp]       URI to use as base for wordpress probe -C, --connect            Do only connect scan
-    -v, --verbose            More status updates
+    -U, --udp                Do only UDP scan - WARNING: experimental, slow, likely requires root -S, --syn                Do only SYN (half-open) scan - WARNING: experimental, in-progress -N, --null               Do only NULL scan - WARNING: experimental -F, --fin                Do only FIN scan - WARNING: experimental -X, --xmas               Do only Xmas scan - WARNING: experimental -A, --ack                Do only ACK scan - WARNING: experimental -v, --verbose            More status updates

   Default scan is a TCP Connect on ports 1-1000 using Node's Net library,